 We expense all research and development costs in the periods in which they are incurred.
 Most of our research and development expenses have been related to early stage development activities.
-We have not reported program costs because we have not historically tracked or recorded our research and development expenses on a program-by-program basis, as we do not currently have any product candidates.
-In the future, external research and development costs for any individual product candidate will be tracked commencing upon product candidate nomination.
 We do not allocate employee costs, costs associated with our discovery efforts, laboratory supplies, and facilities expenses, including depreciation or other indirect costs, to specific product development programs because these costs are deployed across multiple programs and our platform and, as such, are not separately classified.

 We expect our research and development expenses to increase substantially for the foreseeable future as we continue to invest in research and development activities related to developing any future product candidates, including investments in manufacturing, as we advance any product candidates we may identify and begin to conduct clinical trials.
-The success of product candidates we may identify and develop will depend on many factors, including the following: